rzuf79/DuckGallery/README.md

 # DuckGallery
-A simple shooter written in JavaScript using gfx from Kenney
+A simple shooter written in JavaScript using gfx from Kenney.

+Check other awesome work by Kenney here: https://kenney.nl/